sarah-walker-pcem/pcem/readme.txt

 ROM for this yet, so if one is not provided the MDA font will be used - which looks slightly odd as it is 14-line instead of 16-line.

+Packard Bell PB410A
+Headland HT-216.
+Can use external video card.

 Packard Bell PB520R
 Cirrus Logic GD-5434.
 Can use external video card.